Inedo/inedo-docs/Content/installation/upgrading.md

 You can see our recommended steps for upgrading, tailored specifically to your version transition, providing you with a careful assessment of risk, and linking to Inedo Documentation pages with further instructional detail on upgrading in your situation.

-Upgrading can be a straightforward process, such as moving from **ProGet version 2024.25** to **2024.9**:
+Upgrading can be a straightforward process, such as moving from `ProGet version 2024.25` to `version 2024.9`:

 ![Upgrade_Recommended](/resources/docs/myinedo-viewingupgradeguidance-upgraderecommended.png){height="" width="50%"}

-In this case, follow the steps on the [**Upgrading your Inedo Product**](/docs.inedo.com/docs/installation/upgrading) page to upgrade.
+In this case, follow the steps on the [Upgrading your Inedo Product](/docs.inedo.com/docs/installation/upgrading) page to upgrade.

 In some cases, multiple steps may be required.
 Refer to our guidance for detailed instructions:

 ![Upgrade_Not_Possible](/resources/docs/myinedo-viewingupgradeguidance-directupgradenotpossible.png){height="" width="50%"}

 In this case, the first step requires upgrading to a different version of ProGet.
-Visit the [**Upgrading to ProGet 5.2**](/docs.inedo.com/docs/proget/installation/proget-upgrade-guide/proget-installation-and-maintenance-and-upgrade-notes-upgrading-to-proget-5-2) page for detailed instructions on upgrading.
+Visit the [Upgrading to ProGet 5.2](/docs.inedo.com/docs/proget/installation/proget-upgrade-guide/proget-installation-and-maintenance-and-upgrade-notes-upgrading-to-proget-5-2) page for detailed instructions on upgrading.

 We may recommend upgrading to the latest version, for security and stability reasons, particularly when transitioning between two older versions of software: